kenshr/The-Evolution-of-Chess/README.md

 ## Data Preparation

 All of the data used for this project was pulled from the [Chess.com API](https://www.chess.com/news/view/published-data-api).
 The API is built in such a way that the largest form of data extraction for games is pulling all games for a specific month for any single player.
 In order to gather a sufficiently large dataset for this project, I needed a list of usernames.
-I began by gather the usernames of all the active players in Russia (~150,000).
+I began by collecting the usernames of all active players in Russia (~150,000).
 I took these usernames and randomly selected a 1500 person subset to pull games from.

 Once a username list was established, I set a requirement that all players must have at least 3 months of games logged in their archives in order for their games to be pulled.
-This decision was made to ensure that the final dataset was rich with information and not skewed by one-time players with a small set of games.
+Additonally, I set a requirement that the months of these games must be from the years 2015, 2018, or 2020.
+These decisions were made to ensure that the final dataset was rich with information and not skewed by one-time players with a small set of games.
+Furthermore, I wanted games that spanned a sizable period of time to analyze time-series data.

+Applying these conditions resulted in a final list consisting of 383 players with 239,717 games played.
 The data that was extracted yielded the following dimensions:
 - URL
 - PGN ([Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation))
 - FEN ([Forsyth-Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation))